taenyfan/Computational-Physics-Modelling-Motion-of-Damped-Harmonic-Oscillator/README.md

 phases of the motion.
 Part III of the project calculates the solutions of damped harmonice motion with a sinusoidal force applied.
 Both part II and III are done using the Verlet Method.

-Note: All results can be found in the pdf file.
+All results can be found in the pdf file.